M Idioms

 make (someone's) flesh crawl

-- cause someone's skin to feel funny
+- to cause someone's skin to feel funny

 The movie was very violent and it made my flesh crawl.